nullentityexe/nullentityexe.github.io/unusedfiles/2024-01-15-gameprogression.md

 <br>
 Ok let's dissect this.
 There's alot to see here, but let's only focus on the important bits.
 A rare drop is a 50% chance, and the most common items are 50 coins, at around 40%, 25 Power Points at 33% and 100 XP Doublers at 21%.
 These are all chump change.
 They are so insignificant in the progression they provide.
-Additionally, thats practially all the drop would give you, as the other 5 percent is credits and bling (cosmetic currency), and with only a 5% chance, good luck getting that 20 bling.
+Additionally, thats practically all the drop would give you, as the other 5 percent is credits and bling (cosmetic currency), and with only a 5% chance, good luck getting that 20 bling.
 Ok well, we still have other drop rarities.
 A super rare drop has around a 1/3 chance, which isn't terrible.
 Let's see what we can get.

 ![superraredrop](/assets/images/blog/2024-01-15/superrare.webp)